CescaNeri/DataMining-MachineLearning/data-mining/classifiers/multiclassifier.md

 The final result is obtained by combining the result the predictions made by the different classifiers.

 One of the most widely used boosting techniques is **AdaBoost:**

+AdaBoost complex on the most complex part of the dataset.

 ![](ada.jpg)
 ![](boost.jpg)